 Students with disabilities may apply for the same types of financial aid available to all eligible students.
 The college waives course tuition for individuals who are retired from employment by reason of a permanent and total disability.
 Additionally, the Division of Rehabilitation Services (301.600.3075) may be able to provide other support services, as well as financial assistance.
-A TTY is available in the Counseling & Advising Office for student use.
-After-hours access is available by contacting campus security.
+A Videophone (VP) for deaf and hard of hearing persons who communicate using American Sign Language (ASL) to place and receive phone calls is available in the Services for Students with Disabilities office (A-105) and the Center for Student Engagement located in the Classroom/Student Center.
+After-hours use is available by contacting campus security.